Trustpilot

 • Reduced risk of accidental exposure leading to allergic reactions and emergency medication use: With increased tolerance to the allergenic food, individuals with food allergies may be less reliant on emergency treatment, such as epinephrine auto-injectors, to manage their allergies.

 • Increased social and psychological well-being: Food allergies can have a significant impact on an individual’s social and psychological well-being.
-By reducing the fear of a reaction and increasing the patient’s ability to enjoy a wider variety of foods, food allergy desensitisation can improve their overall sense of well-being.
+By reducing the fear of a reaction and increasing the patient’s ability to enjoy a wider variety of foods, food oral immunotherapy can improve their overall sense of well-being.

-It is important to note that food allergy desensitisation is not a cure for food allergies and that patients must continue to strictly avoid exposure to the allergenic food and carry emergency treatment even after completing the treatment.
-Additionally, the success of desensitisation varies from person to person, and the long-term benefits and risks of treatment are still being studied.
+It is important to note that oral food immunotherapy is not a cure for food allergies and that patients must continue to strictly avoid exposure to the allergenic food and carry emergency treatment even after completing the treatment.
+Additionally, the success of oral food immunotherapy varies from person to person, and the long-term benefits and risks of treatment are still being studied.

 What support can I expect for my child during the programme?

-Is food desensitisation treatment the right for my child?
+Is oral food immunotherapy treatment the right for my child?

 OIT is not right for all children.
-Here are some factors that may be considered when determining if food desensitisation is the right treatment for your child:
+Here are some factors that may be considered when determining if food oral immunotherapy is the right treatment for your child:

-• Severity of allergy: Children with severe allergies, such as those who have had life-threatening reactions in the past, may not be suitable candidates for food desensitisation treatment.
+• Severity of allergy: Children with severe allergies, such as those who have had life-threatening reactions in the past, may not be suitable candidates for food oral immunotherapy treatment.

-• Overall health: Children with uncontrolled asthma or other health conditions may not be suitable candidates for food desensitisation treatment.
+• Overall health: Children with uncontrolled asthma or other health conditions may not be suitable candidates for food oral immunotherapy treatment.

-• Age: At Children’s Allergy Doctors we perform food desensitisation to baked / fresh milk, baked / fresh egg, wheat, peanut, tree-nuts and sesame in children 6 years and younger.
-In older children, we perform food desensitisation to baked egg, baked milk and fresh milk desensitisation but not peanut, sesame or tree-nuts.
+• Age: At Children’s Allergy Doctors we perform food oral immunotherapy to fresh milk, baked egg, wheat, peanut, tree-nuts, legumes and seeds in children 4 years and younger.
+In older children, we perform oral food desensitisation to baked egg and fresh milk desensitisation but not peanut, seeds, legumes, tree-nuts or wheat.
+In March 2026 we plan to start sublingual food immunotherapy to foods in older children.

-• Motivation: Children must be willing to strictly avoid exposure to the allergenic food and comply with the treatment regimen, including daily dosing and regular follow-up visits, in order to be considered suitable candidates for food desensitisation treatment.
+• Motivation: Children must be willing to strictly avoid exposure to the allergenic food and comply with the treatment regimen, including daily dosing and regular follow-up visits, in order to be considered suitable candidates for food oral immunotherapy treatment.

 Please consider this information carefully to limit the risk of you attending an assessment visit and finding your child is not suitable for the treatment.

-What is the cost of food allergy desensitisation?
+What is the cost of oral food immunotherapy?

 Suitability for OIT will be addressed as part of your child’s routine appointment when an allergy diagnosis is made.
 If you have had recent allergy testing, it’s helpful to provide this in advance.
 This initial clinic visit will be billed at standard outpatient consultation rates as would any allergy testing or food challenges required.